tachyonlabs/raspberry_pi_slide_and_video_show/README.md

 I had written my original
-[Raspberry Pi Instagram Slideshow](https://github.com/tachyonlabs/raspberry_pi_instagram_slideshow) version in Python using the Tkinter GUI, but when I was asked to update it to include Instagram videos as well as photos, I rewrote it (still in Python) using the [Kivy](https://kivy.org/) Framework, and am running it on a Raspberry Pi 2 Model B running Raspbian Jessie.
+[Raspberry Pi Instagram Slideshow](https://github.com/tachyonlabs/raspberry_pi_instagram_slideshow) version in Python using the Tkinter GUI, but when I was asked to update it to include Instagram videos as well as photos, I rewrote it (still in Python) using the [Kivy](https://kivy.org/) Framework, and am running it on Raspberry Pi 2 Model Bs running Raspbian Jessie and Raspbian Stretch.

 If you'd like to do a similar installation with your own Instagram feed, the instructions below will walk you through getting the slide and video show set up on your Raspberry Pi.